brlin-tw/resume/README.md

 * Familiar with snap packaging, [snaps are universal Linux packages](https://snapcraft.io)
 * Has experience of continuous integration(CI) for automated code verification and deployment
 * Has experience in using container technologies with LXD(major) and Docker(minor) in software development and testing
+* Has an intermediate level of understanding of the scripting language of the GNU Bourne Again SHell(Bash)
+* Has an intermediate level of understanding of the C programming language
+* Has a basic level of understanding of object-oriented programming paradigm
 * Has experience in software localization(L10N) and GNU Gettext-based software internationalization(I18N)

 ## Personal Works